 Now configure a store with the seller details and select the "token" currency as the default one.

 Add a new payment gateway using the plugin "Funds Balance" and restrict it to the store product (you shouldn't allow customers to use this payment gateway for their deposit).

-You'll also have to enable another payment gateway for the customers to deposit money in their account.
+You'll also have to enable another payment gateway and another "real" currency (like USD) for the customers to deposit money in their account.
 I'm gonna use "manual" here because it's more convenient for the purpose of this tutorial, but you can set up PayPal, Stripe, Skrill or whatever.